johncrimmins/TheLookBook/memory-bank/productContext.md

 - Anyone needing real-time visual collaboration
 - Users wanting to control design tools with natural language

-### User Journey (MVP)
+### User Journey (Core Platform)
-1. User signs in with Firebase Auth
+1. User signs in with modern, polished auth interface
-2. Lands on canvas with smooth pan/zoom
+2. Lands on canvas with smooth pan/zoom and professional UI
-3. Sees other users' cursors moving in real-time
+3. Sees other users' cursors moving in real-time with styled indicators
-4. Creates shapes that instantly appear for all users
+4. Creates shapes using intuitive toolbar buttons
-5. Drags objects around with zero lag
+5. Drags objects around with zero lag and instant feedback
 6. Refreshes page → returns to exact canvas state
-7. Collaborates seamlessly with 5+ users
+7. Collaborates seamlessly with 5+ users using consistent UI components

 ### User Journey (With AI Agent)
 1. Types "Create a login form" in AI chat